mui/material-ui/docs/data/material/components/use-media-query/use-media-query.md

 ## Client-side only rendering

 To perform the server-side hydration, the hook needs to render twice.
-A first time with `false`, the value of the server, and a second time with the resolved value.
+A first time with `defaultMatches`, the value of the server, and a second time with the resolved value.
-This double pass rendering cycle comes with a drawback.
-It's slower.
+This double pass rendering cycle comes with a drawback: it's slower.
-You can set the `noSsr` option to `true` if you are doing **client-side only** rendering.
+You can set the `noSsr` option to `true` if you use the returned value **only** client-side.

 ```js
 const matches = useMediaQuery('(min-width:600px)', { noSsr: true });